 - 1/2 c. creamy peanut butter

-- 1/2 c. unsalted butter, at softened room temperature
+- 1/2 c. unsalted butter*, softened to cool room temperature

 - 1/2 c. granulated sugar, plus more for rolling dough balls